 Our internal medicine specialists work closely with your local veterinarian to provide the highest standard of care for your pet.
 They receive referrals for patients that are acutely ill as well as those with chronic or ongoing problems.
-They are able to use their expertise combined with diagnostic tools such endoscopy, ultrasound, CT and MRI, to investigate the cause of a pet’s illness and to offer the best possible advice on treatment options.
+They are able to use their expertise combined with diagnostic tools such endoscopy, abdominal ultrasound, echocardiography, CT and MRI, to investigate the cause of a pet’s illness and to offer the best possible advice on treatment options.

 Our surgeons, Dr Karl Mathis and Dr Helia Zamprogno, have expertise in all areas of canine orthopaedic, oncologic, neurologic and soft tissue surgery.
 We use minimally invasive surgical techniques (key-hole surgery) whenever possible so that patient discomfort and healing times are reduced.

 Commonly treated conditions and diseases in cats include: